-Rotating torsion balances have been pushed to their thermal noise limit ([15], Fig. 20).
+Rotating torsion balances have been pushed to their thermal noise limit [15, figure 20].
 The LLR community is improving laser ranging technology and physical modeling [16], but there are fundamental limitations [17].
-In both cases one order of magnitude gain may be possible but a significant improvement is out of reach.
+In both cases, one order of magnitude gain may be possible but a significant improvement is out of reach.

 As for tests based on dropping cold atoms, they are at the level of 10^{-7} , many orders of magnitude less sensitive than it has been achieved with macroscopic bodies.
-They have yet to match the best result $\Delta g/g \simeq 3 \cdot 10^{-9}$ obtained in measuring the local gravitational acceleration by dropping a single species of atoms [18].
-More importantly, they reach this sensitivity dropping two isotopes of the same atom which differ by 2 neutrons only [19].
-In this case the difference in mass energy content is so small that violation is very unlikely to occur anyway, which makes the scientific relevance of the test rather limited.
+They have yet to match the best result $\Delta g/g \simeq 3 \times 10^{-9}$ obtained in measuring the local gravitational acceleration by dropping a single species of atoms [18].
+More importantly, they reach this sensitivity dropping two isotopes of the same atom which differ by two neutrons only [19].
+In this case, the difference in the mass energy content is so small that violation is very unlikely to occur anyway, which makes the scientific relevance of the test rather limited.

 A radically new type of experiment is necessary to improve the current experimental limit by several orders of magnitude thus deeply probing this so far unexplored domain of physics.
-Such a noticeable improvement appears to be possible with a torsion balance type of experiment in which two weakly coupled macroscopic proof masses orbit the Earth inside a low altitude spacecraft ($h \simeq 600$ km).
+Such a noticeable improvement appears to be possible with a torsion balance type of experiment in which two weakly coupled macroscopic proof masses orbit the Earth inside a low altitude spacecraft ($h \simeq 600 \text{ km}$).
 The experiment combines the strong signal of mass dropping tests without their disadvantages.
-As in mass dropping tests the signal is strong: $g(h) \simeq 8 \text{ m/s}^2$ exceeds by about 3 orders of magnitude the driving acceleration on the test masses of the balance on ground.
+As in mass dropping tests, the signal is strong: $g(h) \simeq 8 \text{ m s}^{-2}$, exceeds by about three orders of magnitude the driving acceleration on the test masses of the balance on ground.
 Yet, while mass release errors are the limiting error source in mass dropping experiments, in a balance-type experiment they are not an issue because the test masses are coupled.
-In addition, the short duration of mass dropping experiments is overcome because in orbit it is as if the proof masses were falling from an "infinitely" tall tower, the experiment lasting as long as the mission lasts.
+In addition, the short duration of mass dropping experiments is overcome because in orbit it is as if the proof masses were falling from an 'infinitely' tall tower; the experiment lasts as long as the mission lasts.

-Absence of weight allows extremely weak suspension to be used with a sensitivity close to that of a good quality torsion fiber.
-Isolation of the laboratory (the spacecraft) is an additional great advantage.
-Overall, an improvement by 4 orders of magnitude is within reach.
+The absence of weight allows extremely weak suspensions to be used with a sensitivity close to that of a good quality torsion fiber.
+Isolation of the laboratory (the spacecraft) is a great additional advantage.
+Overall, an improvement by four orders of magnitude is within reach.